CyberGenieSolutions/GenieCancerHelpIOSApp/CONTRIBUTING.md

 •	Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an    executable test case demonstrating the expected behavior that is not occurring.

 ### Fix a Bug / Add a new feature or change an existing one
-•	Suggest your change or enhancement  or find a bug under [@Issues](https://github.com/CyberGenieSolutions/GenieCancerHelpIOSApp/issues/) to work on.
+•	Suggest your change or enhancement  or find a bug / feature under [@Issues](https://github.com/CyberGenieSolutions/GenieCancerHelpIOSApp/issues/) to work on.

 •	Open a new GitHub pull request.